The Statute of Limitations on Car Accident Claims in Queens

 Always talk to an attorney as quickly as possible to ensure you get your car accident or motorcycle accident case filed on time, no matter how you are filing.
 It is also vital that you discuss your case with an attorney to see what it is worth.
 Filing with insurance may get you less money than you deserve and may leave you with unpaid medical bills and lost wages that a lawsuit could have covered.

-Why is There a Time Limit on NY Car Accident Claims?
+Why is There a Time Limit on Queens Car Accident Claims?

 The statute of limitations has a few important purposes.
 First, it prevents old claims from coming to court.
 If an injured victim waits years and years to file a case, the evidence and testimony that they have might be outdated and unreliable after so many years have passed.
 Waiting so long also shows that the claim might not have been important enough to the victim.
 Filing quickly shows you mean business and have fresh evidence that can prove you deserve compensation.

 Statutes of limitations are also used to prevent a case from following a defendant for years.
 There needs to be a cutoff period where the defendant knows they are safe from a surprise lawsuit.
 New York legislators decided that 3 years is a fair cutoff that gives victims enough time to file and doesn’t keep defendants looking over their shoulder for too long.

 The last reason is to prevent the court from wasting resources.
 If an old case with outdated evidence would be difficult or unreliable, it may be a waste of time and money for the court to even allow a trial.
 The statute of limitations is a firm cutoff to prevent “old” cases from wasting time.